jdlc105/Awesome-machine-or-deep-learning-related-papers-on-Cell-Nature-Science-series-of-journals/README.md

 Artificial intelligence is a strategic technology that leads a new round of technological revolution and industrial transformation.
 Machine learning technology represented by deep learning is the core of artificial intelligence, which has achieved great success in many fields.
 There is no doubt that Cell-Nature-Science-series-of-journals are recognized as the top three journals in the world.
 To a great extent, they guide the future development trend.
 In view of this, this project focuses on machine learning or deep learning related papers on Cell-Nature-Science-series-of-journals, lists relevant must-read papers and keeps track of progress.
 We look forward to promoting this direction and providing some help to researchers in this direction.

-Contributed by Allen Bluce (Bentian Li at NUAA) and Yunxia Lin at NUAA.
+Contributed by Allen Bluce.
 If there are some questions, welcome to send E-mail (jdlc105@qq.com, lbtjackbluce@gmail.com)

+**This is just the tip of the iceberg!!!** So many papers published on Cell-Nature-Science-series-of-journals such as Nature communications, Science advances.

 ### Review Papers

+1. **Crystal symmetry determination in electron diffraction using machine learning.** *Kevin Kaufmann, et al.* **Science**, 2020. [paper](https://science.sciencemag.org/content/367/6477/564)

 1. **Next-Generation Machine Learning for Biological Networks.** *Diogo M. Camacho, et al.* **Cell**, 2019. [paper](https://www.sciencedirect.com/science/article/pii/S0092867418305920)